webpy/webpy.github.com/index.md

 ## Who uses web.py?

 web.py was originally published while Aaron Swartz worked at [reddit.com][20], where the site used it as it grew to become one of the top 1000 sites according to Alexa and served millions of daily page views.
 "It's the anti-framework framework. web.py doesn't get in your way," explained founder Steve Huffman.
-The site was rewritten using other tools after Aaron left.
+(The site was rewritten using other tools after being acquired by Condé Nast.)

    [20]: http://reddit.com/